 I used the Distance measure to calculate the distance based on a selection from the Select Distance slicer.

-I used the Total Distance in selection measure to calculate the total distance from the selection.
+I used the Total Distance in the selection measure to calculate the total distance from the selection.
 Then, I displayed it on the table.

 Moreover, I used the Distance in selection measure as a supporting measure for the Total Distance in selection measure.